 Current Graduate Research Assistants

 Jason Kyler-Yano, M.A., has been a doctoral student with Eric Mankowski since Fall 2016.
 His master’s thesis examined the ethnic differences in the predictors of intimate partner violence perpetration by men against women, and tested a process model of intergenerational transmission of IPV.
 He earned his M.A. in Social Ecology at UC Irvine and his B.A. in Social Sciences and Psychology at the University of Southern California.
-His main content interests are in identifying and describing Asian American masculinities, understanding how those masculinities compare with hegemonic concepts of masculinity, and examining how measures of hegemonic masculinity can be enriched by considering ethnicity and including qualitative data.
-His methodological interests include the complementary use of informing qualitative accounts with quantitative data and vice versa, latent class analysis, process modeling, and anything else statistical he can get his hands on.
-He also enjoys communicating interesting and complex psychological theories and research methods with undergraduate students, his wife, and his family when they can stand to hear another finding from another study.
-When he is not conducting research or teaching courses, he is probably working on his fixer-upper house in NE with his wife, playing with his dog Tatami, camping, fishing, hiking, and playing basketball, or watching the Seahawks and the Blazers.-
+His main content interests are in describing Asian American masculinities and understanding how those masculinities relate with cultures of origin, discriminatory experiences, and European American hegemonic masculinity, and examining dynamics of intimate partner violence (IPV), IPV victim/survivor services, and IPV perpetrator interventions in Asian American communities.
+His community methodological interests include the complementary use of informing qualitative accounts and voices with quantitative data and the reverse, program evaluation, multilevel modeling, community samples, and statistical programming in R. He also enjoys teaching interesting and complex psychological theories and research methods with undergraduate students, and helping to develop their research skill set.
+When he is not conducting research or teaching courses, he is probably working on his fixer-upper house in NE with his wife, playing with his son and dog, camping, fishing, hiking, and playing basketball, or watching the Seahawks and the Blazers.

-Hana is a Senior at Portland State University majoring in Psychology and minoring in Criminology and Criminal Justice.
-She is also an undergraduate advisor in the psychology department at Portland State University.
+Hana Watari, B.S., graduated from Portland State University in the Spring of 2017 and majored in Psychology and minored in Criminology and Criminal Justice.
+During her time at Portland State, she was an undergraduate adviser in the psychology department and through the Juvenile Justice Capstone, helped facilitate a restorative justice workshop at a Juvenile Detention Center.
 Within Dr. Eric Mankowski’s lab, Hana is interested in exploring how gender roles and sexuality are related to interpersonal/domestic violence.
-As a long-term goal, Hana would like to pursue a PhD in Clinical Psychology with an emphasis in Forensics.
-Her research interests include restorative justice and juvenile offenders, juvenile justice research and program evaluation, forensic assessment, adults and adolescents who commit sexual offenses, developmental considerations in the assessment and treatment of juvenile offenders, and reducing rates of minority contact with the juvenile justice system.
+As a long-term goal, Hana would like to pursue a PsyD in Clinical Psychology with an emphasis in Forensics.
+Her research interests include restorative justice and juvenile offenders, juvenile justice research and program evaluation, developmental considerations in the assessment and treatment of juvenile offenders, and reducing rates of minority contact with the juvenile justice system.